Angelina Jolie: Early work (1991–1997)

-Jolie committed to acting professionally at the age of 16, but initially found it difficult to pass auditions, often being told that her demeanor was "too dark."
+Jolie committed to acting professionally at age sixteen, but initially found it difficult to pass auditions, often being told that her demeanor was "too dark."
 She appeared in five of her brother's student films, made while he attended the USC School of Cinema-Television, as well as in several music videos, such as those for Lenny Kravitz's "Stand by My Woman" (1991), Antonello Venditti's "Alta Marea" (1991), The Lemonheads's "It's About Time" (1993), and Meat Loaf's "Rock and Roll Dreams Come Through" (1993).
 In 1993, she also appeared on the cover of the Widespread Panic album Everyday.
 Jolie then learned from her father by noticing his method of observing people to become like them.
 Their relationship was less strained during this time, with Jolie realizing that they were both "drama queens".

-Jolie started her professional film career in 1993, when she played her first leading role in the direct-to-video science-fiction sequel Cyborg 2, as a near-human robot designed for corporate espionage and assassination.
+Jolie began her professional film career in 1993, when she played her first leading role in the direct-to-video science-fiction sequel Cyborg 2, as a near-human robot designed for corporate espionage and assassination.
 She was so disappointed with the film that she did not audition again for a year.
 Following a supporting role in the independent film Without Evidence (1995), she starred in her first major studio film, Hackers (1995).
 The New York Times critic Janet Maslin wrote that Jolie's character "stands out ... because she scowls even more sourly than [her co-stars] and is that rare female hacker who sits intently at her keyboard in a see-through top."
 Hackers failed to make a profit at the box office, but developed a cult following after its video release.
 The role in Hackers is considered Jolie's breakthrough.